jmccann/drone-chef/README.md

-Use the chef plugin to deploy cookbooks to a Chef server.
+Use the chef plugin to deploy cookbooks to a Chef Server or Supermarket.

 Global Parameters
 =================